olery/oni/README.md

 ### The Daemon

-The daemon layer is tasked with receiving a message from an arbitrary location and scheduling this in the internal job queue (= a thread pool).
-Upon completion a custom (optional) action would be triggered to process the output.

-The daemon layer can be seen as the controller of an Oni application.
+The daemon layer spawns a number of threads that will each receive and perform work separately.
+Typically these workers are long running tasks that poll some kind of message queue for jobs to process.

+In initial iterations Oni used a main job dispatcher (running in the main thread) and a separate thread pool for the workers.
+This proved problematic with message queue setups as it would result in the main thread pulling in all available jobs and then internally queing them again given there weren't enough workers available.
+This would mean that if the process would crash the messages were lost.
+As a result of this each worker is started in it's own separate thread.

+Comparing Oni with other framework structures one could see the daemon layer as a controller (in MVC frameworks), it merely dispatches work to the mapper and worker instead of doing everything itself.

 ### The Mapper